DiPSAWCE/PAT-2-subtask-1/README.md

 The invention of Morse code coincided with the development of the telegraph, which allowed messages to be sent over long distances almost instantaneously using electrical signals.
 Morse code provided a standardized way of encoding messages for transmission over the telegraph system, making communication faster and more reliable than ever before.

- Morse code played a crucial role in the development of telecommunications, facilitating rapid communication over long distances and laying the groundwork for future advancements in technology.
+ Morse code played a crucial role in the development of telecommunications, facilitating rapid communication over long distances and laying the groundwork for future advancements in technology. sources - The Smithsonian National Museum of American History